-Revised and republished in: Escape From New York!: The New Negro Renaissance Beyond Harlem.
+Republished in: Escape from New York: The New Negro Renaissance beyond Harlem.
 Edited by Davarian Baldwin and Minkah Makalani.
 Minneapolis: University of Minnesota Press, 2013.
+157-180.

 Honors and Awards

-West of Harlem was a finalist for the 2015 Weber–Clements Prize for best non-fiction book on Southwestern America, awarded by the Clements Center for Southwest Studies and the Western History Association.
+Finalist, 2015 Weber-Clements Prize for Best Nonfiction Book on Southwestern America, William P. Clements Center for Southwest Studies and the Western History Association

-Lutenski is also a recipient of the 2014 Donald G. Brennan Award for Excellence in Graduate Teaching and 2015 Helen I. Mandeville Award for Excellence in Undergraduate Teaching in the Humanities from the SLU College of Arts and Sciences.
+2015 Helen I. Mandeville Award for Excellence in Undergraduate Teaching in the Humanities, SLU College of Arts and Sciences